dstoffels/villager/README.md

-# piecountry
+# villager

-`piecountry` is a Python package providing fast, easy access to ISO country and subdivision data with exact and fuzzy search capabilities.
+`villager` is a Python package providing fast, easy access to ISO country and subdivision data with exact and fuzzy search capabilities.
 A better pycountry.

 ## Overview